lh3/proot-wrapper/README.md

 permission.
 PRoot/chroot takes an arbitrary directory as if it is a new root filesystem, isolated from the rest of filesystems.
 It effectively provides a way to launch a complex pipeline, or even an entire Linux distribution, with dependencies fully contained in a single directory.
+PRoot is very general.
+Centos5dev is just one of the many possible applications.

 [proot]: http://proot.me
 [chroot]: https://en.wikipedia.org/wiki/Chroot